 Philadelphia Lawyer Landlord Tenant Security Deposit

-As much as people try to maintain good working relationships, often times Landlords and Tenants are at odds.
+As much as people try to maintain good working relationships, Landlords and Tenants are often at odds.
 Landlords and tenants both need one another and therefore should, at least in theory, be motivated to work together towards a mutually beneficial relationship.
 Often, however, the landlord-tenant relationship morphs from a business relationship to a personal one, which sometimes leads to emotional turmoil, and very frequently passionate disagreements.
-Many Landlord-Tenant Relationships are often adversarial, and sometimes the parties end up finding themselves in court.
+Many Landlord-Tenant Relationships become adversarial, and sometimes the parties find themselves in court.
 Sometimes tenants are just miserable occupants.
 They make late rent payments, prove bothersome to neighbors, damage the property, etc. But at other times the with the landlord is at fault.
 Many feel entitled as the owner to operate their property however they chose, irrespective of law or contract, and ignore the rights of tenants.
 This feeling is adverse to the language of law.

 Tenants have rights under the law concerning the landlord-tenant relationship.
 One of the many is the right to the return of their Security Deposit.
 Too often, landlords try to avoid returning the Security Deposit, coming up with every conceivable reason to hold onto the tenant’s money and increase their revenue.
 Don’t just sit back and let your former landlord keep your money.
 Call The Law Offices of Greg Prosmushkin, P.C. today to speak with one of our attorneys about getting your money back!